Part 2A: Roles and responsibilities for child protection

 Sport organisations and clubs

 2.179 Sports organisations work with a diverse range of children and young people in their communities.
-Some young people may only attend a holiday sport activity, while others may regularly attend and participate in a specific sport at a local sports club, while a small number are involved in elite sports.
+Some children and young people may only attend a holiday sport activity, while others may regularly attend and participate in a specific sport at a local sports club, while a small number are involved in elite sports.
 All of these activities are run by committed, paid and unpaid coaches, officials, volunteers and workers who have various degrees of contact with children and young people.
-This workforce will often become significant role models and trusted people in a child's life.
+Members of this workforce will often become significant role models and trusted people in a child's life.
 As in other activities and contexts, abuse of trust can occur in sport of all kinds and at all levels.
 Those responsible for the organisation of activities, regulated or otherwise, should ensure that safeguarding is integral to practice in recruitment, training and oversight of staff and volunteers; and that children know how and with whom they can voice questions and concern.

 Wider Planning Links